eth-easl/orion/artifact_evaluation/README.md

 ### Do plots (Fig 7a, 7b)

-The expected time for this experiment is X hours, and the expected cost is Y USD
+The expected time for this experiment is 12 hours, and the expected cost is 16 USD in the proposed VM in GCP.
+See cost breakdown [here](https://cloud.google.com/products/calculator/#id=9b287eab-bcd6-496e-9ece-2116d69dd143)

 ## Reproduce Fig 8